ProjectIxian/projectixian.github.io/_tech_docs/dlt_whitepaper.md

 #### Keeping Track of the Network

-Because the Ixian DLT was primarily designed to support the operation of the S2 Streaming network and the Spixi client, it was considered beneficial to include some presence information right in the DLT network.
+Because the Ixian DLT was primarily designed to support the operation of the S2 Streaming network and the Spixi client, it was considered beneficial to include some presence information directly in the DLT network.
 This will reduce the amount of book-keeping S2 Nodes will have to perform and make application development easier.
 The component, which performs this function is called the "Presence List".

 #### Structure of the Presence List